aragon/aragon-cli/docs-internal/Continuous-integration.md

 # Continuous Integration

-Having automated CI setup allows us to:
+Having CI configured in an automated way, allows us to:

+- make the reviewing task less time-consuming and less prone to human errors
 - reduce the feedback loop between the contributor and the reviewer
-- make the reviewing task less time-consuming and less prone to human errors

 ## Setup